Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Application to Gravitational-Wave Data

-The finite element method (FEM) simulation of the seismic and acoustic waves with a multi-physics configuration and the sound pressure level along $x$-arm direction in diverse frequencies are shown in Fig. \ref{Fig.ikeno}.\footnote{The simulation has been performed by COMSOL-Multiphysics 5.6 with somewhat {\it ad hoc} parameters and assumptions in order to check the glimpse of the scenario.} Consequently, the seismic vibration from Mt. slope can propagate to air fluctuation in the tunnel of the KAGRA, which might produce acoustic noises inside the tunnel, which needs to be verified by more accurate simulation and instrumental measurement.
+The finite element method (FEM) simulation of the seismic and acoustic waves with a multi-physics configuration and the sound pressure level along $x$-arm direction in diverse frequencies are shown in Fig. \ref{Fig.ikeno}.\footnote{The simulation has been performed by COMSOL-Multiphysics 5.6 with somewhat {\it ad hoc} parameters and assumptions to check the possibility of the scenario.} Consequently, the seismic vibration from the slope can propagate to air fluctuation in the tunnel of the KAGRA, then producing acoustic noises inside the tunnel, which needs to be verified by more accurate simulation and instrumental measurement.